Año bisiesto: Synopsis

-Shot almost entirely in a seedy one-room apartment, this psychodrama details the grinding routine of Laura (Mónica del Carmen), a 25-year-old freelance journalist, who lives a very isolated life in her small apartment rarely venturing out besides getting men home from nightclubs and never going beyond one night in bed.
-Until she meets the quiet, inscrutable Arturo (Gustavo Sánchez Parra) and the pair enter into an intense, violent sexual relationship.
+Shot almost entirely in a seedy one-room apartment, this psychodrama details the grinding routine of Laura (Mónica del Carmen), a 25-year-old freelance journalist, who lives a very isolated life in her small apartment, rarely venturing out besides bringing men home from nightclubs.
+She never spends more than one night in bed with any of them, until she meets the quiet, inscrutable Arturo (Gustavo Sánchez Parra), and the pair enter into an intense, violent sexual relationship.
 The story focuses on the fascinating evolution of their relationship.
 As days go by, Laura crosses out the days on a calendar, revealing her secret past to her lover.
 It takes place in February on a leap year.

 Production

-At first Michael Rowe wanted the violence and sexual relations on screen to be real, but during filming Gustavo Sánchez Parra proposed to solve some things with tricks because "that's what filmmaking is all about, making people believe that we do things for real."
-So Rowe changed his position and later confirmed that in the end only two scenes were unsimulated.
+At first, Michael Rowe wanted the violence and sexual relations on screen to be real, but during filming Gustavo Sánchez Parra proposed simulating some of these acts because "that's what filmmaking is all about, making people believe that we do things for real."
+Rowe changed his stance, and later confirmed that in the end only two scenes were unsimulated.